 To keep replication consistent, you cannot update it for a master/replica server.

 Recommended to SET enforce_gtid_consistency to ON before you can set gtid_mode=ON

 If GTID is enabled on a source server (

 gtid_mode = ON), newly created replicas will also have GTID enabled and use GTID replication.
-To keep replication consistent, you can't update
+In order to make sure that the replication is consistent,

 Considerations and limitations